This post will be a short detour from building material to talk about detox.

 Bentonite Clay – Binds to a range of toxins including mold.

 Zeolite – A mineral that binds to a number of toxins and metals.
 I only use the Zeobind brand as other brands might release aluminum.
+This was lifesaving to me during the HT stage when my tests were showing moderate levels of aluminum.
+FIJI water and Zeobind combined brought my hair levels down to almost 0 after a year of treatment.

 Chlorella – Binds to mercury, mold and other toxins.
 Does not interfere with nutrient absorption.
 I had trouble with the iodine content in it and I now avoid this due to the metal redistribution.

 Modifilan – A seaweed extract, binds to heavy metals amongst other toxins.
 Also contains iodine.
-Recent third party testing showed this came with metals in it.

 Cholestyramine (CSM) – prescription drug, promoted by Dr. Shoemaker for removing toxins including mycotoxins.
 The most powerful of the binders.
 Binds to a wide range of toxins and is especially effective for mold.
 Particularly ochratoxin.